 I planned to find work in a little lab, and do whatever I could to help out Mother Earth to be restored to her best conditions.
-I have always been worried about the damage humanity is doing to our planet, and from as long as I can remember, I’ve been joining volunteer programs, and trying to reduce, reuse and recycle whenever possible.
+I have always been worried about the damage humanity is doing to our planet, and for as long as I can remember, I’ve been joining volunteer programs and trying to reduce, reuse and recycle whenever possible.

 It was all mapped out: a nice, simple, and normal life is everything I ever planned for.

 The thing is that Antonella (my mother) had me when she was only 20 years old and didn’t really get a chance to go to college or plan her future, her whole life just… happened.
 So she always told me that I should be different, that I should do better.
 That I should go to university, get a degree, have a career, succeed.
 Such was the order of things.